 Your child may not know, especially if they’ve spent a lot of time in the past with the narcissist.

 So you may have an idea, they may have shown a love for reading, a love for numbers, a love for drawing, sports, or dancing,

-Don’t let the narcissist into your home, this is yours and your child’s safe zone, where your minds can be free to who you and they want to be.
-Limited contact counteract any negative words with positivity.
+Don’t let the narcissist into your home.
+This is your and your child’s safe zone, where your minds can be free to who you and they want to be.
+Limited contact counteracts any negative words with positivity.

 Please see my grey rock video for more info.